whatnick/dea-notebooks/11_Inter_comparison/opensource/inter_comparison/README.md

 - 3. After the database source is set up, the available databases are shown in the Database choice drop down menu.
 Select one database e.g. default.

 - 4. After selecting a database, all available products in the database are shown in the Product drop down menu.
 Select one product, e.g. ls8_ard.
+Note: loading all tables from the Geoscience Australia default operational database can take much longer time than expected, please be patient!

 - 5. After the product is selected, its available bands are shown in the Bands to load drop down menu.
 Select one or more bands for this product, e.g. nbar_blue, nbar_green for ls8_ard.